arl/ztreader/README.md

 # *zt*: the transparent `io.Reader` for compressed data

-Package *zt* provides a type implementing the `io.ReadCloser` interface, that allows to transparently handle an incoming stream of bytes, whether it's compressed – by decompressing it on the fly – or uncompressed, in which case the bytes are simply forwarded as-is.
+Package *zt* provides a type implementing the `io.ReadCloser` interface, that transparently uncompresses a stream of compressed bytes. *zt* detects the compression algorithm from the stream header, creates that appropriate decompressor.
+In case the incoming data is not compressed, or if the compression algorithm is unknown or unsupported, bytes are simply forwarded as-is.

 Supported compression algorithms are:
   - [Zstandard](https://github.com/facebook/zstd)
   - [Gzip](https://www.gzip.org/)
   - [Bzip2](https://en.wikipedia.org/wiki/Bzip2)
   - [zlib](https://www.zlib.net/)

-One example of use is for CLI programs that transparently support reading from standard input data, whether it's compressed or not, and without requiring the user to specify the compression algorithm.

 #### Example, a transparent decompressor.